fbpx

 • The PlayStation 5 starts at $499

 • PlayStation 5 Digital Edition (2023 refresh) – The hardware capabilities are identical to the standard PlayStation 5 – meaning all the games will look and play the same as the console with a disk drive.
 The core difference is that this is a download only console, so you and your family will have to download games online via the PlayStation Store.
 That said, the refreshed model, launched in November 2023, has the ability to add a disk drive at a later date if you change your mind.
-This disk drive can be purchased separately for $79.99.
+Like the Pro model, the disk drive can be purchased separately for $79.99.

 • The PlayStation 5 Digital Edition starts at $449

-A few of the exclusive game franchises you’ll find on the PlayStation and (in some cases) on PC and nowhere else include Gran Turismo (Everyone), Ratchet & Clank (Everyone 10+ to Teen), The Last of Us (Mature 17+), Final Fantasy XVI (Mature), Uncharted (Teen), God of War (Mature 17+), and more.
+Some other exclusive franchises you’ll find on the PlayStation and (in some cases) on PC and nowhere else include Gran Turismo (Everyone), Ratchet & Clank (Everyone 10+ to Teen), The Last of Us (Mature 17+), Uncharted (Teen), God of War (Mature 17+), and more.
 PlayStation users can also subscribe to PlayStation Plus, a tiered subscription service.
 You can choose from PlayStation Plus Essential (starts at $9.99/mo.), PlayStation Plus Extra (starts at 14.99/mo.), and PlayStation Plus Premium (starts at 17.99/mo.).
 Each tier has its own perks, with the highest tier including hundreds of video games to choose from.

 PlayStation parental controls can be set on the device itself or through a browser-based portal on a computer or mobile device to manage: